Cornelius Lanczos: Biography

-Research

-Lanczos did pioneering work along with G. C. Danielson on what is now called the fast Fourier transform (FFT, 1940), but the significance of his discovery was not appreciated at the time, and today the FFT is credited to Cooley and Tukey (1965).
-(As a matter of fact, similar claims can be made for several other mathematicians, including Carl Friedrich Gauss.).
-Lanczos was the one who introduced Chebyshev polynomials to numerical computing.
-He discovered the diagonalizable matrix.
+Lanczos did pioneering work along with Gordon Charles Danielson on what is now called the fast Fourier transform (FFT) in 1942, but the significance of his discovery was not appreciated at the time, and today the FFT is credited to J. W. Cooley and John Tukey, who published the Cooley–Tukey algorithm in 1965.
+(As a matter of fact, similar claims can be made for several other mathematicians, including Carl Friedrich Gauss.)
+Lanczos introduced Chebyshev polynomials to numerical computing.

-Working in Washington DC at the U.S. National Bureau of Standards after 1949, Lanczos developed a number of techniques for mathematical calculations using digital computers, including:
+Working in at the U.S. National Bureau of Standards in the District of Columbia after 1949, Lanczos developed a number of techniques for mathematical calculations using digital computers, including: